Do you know the most important parameter that you will be judged upon when you apply for a job in logistics and supply chain?

 Whether it's to market or source goods, China has emerged as a force to be reckoned with for either of the cases.

-In fact, the country is swiftly moving to becoming a consumption-driven economy.
+In fact, the country is swiftly moving to become a consumption-driven economy.
 Domestic consumers in the country are more eager to purchase products than ever.

 The excellent transportation and warehousing amenities of China provide the right support to these companies.